 A report published in 2018 revealed that about 50 million Americans are suffering from chronic pain.
 There is a need to produce potent pain relievers, especially for patients suffering from painful terminal illnesses.
 Opioids are effective but have adverse effects on the body, including addiction and overdose.
 In a bid to prevent the abuse of over-the-counter pain medication/opioids, medical marijuana could be used as a better alternative.

 A study conducted in 2019 on the qualifying conditions of medical cannabis license holders in the US shows that approximately 62.2% of cannabis users in the US are trying to manage chronic pain.
 Marijuana has therapeutic properties such as cannabinoids and delta-9-tetrahydrocannabinol that may reduce pain intensity.

 What Is Medical Marijuana?

-Marijuana as a form of pain relief alternative has become popular, with more countries legalizing it to help citizens living in chronic pain cope.
+Marijuana as a form of potential pain relief alternative has become popular, with more countries legalizing it to help citizens living with chronic pain cope.
 More patients are moving away from opioids and have started requesting marijuana-based medications.
 The medication contains cannabinoids, tetrahydrocannabinol (THC), cannabidiol (CBD), or a combination of THC and CBD.